List of fishes of Sweden

 List of fish encountered in Swedish waters; both fresh water (lakes and streams) and in the marine salt water.

-The table denotes species native to Sweden, as well as those introduced from a neighbouring country and those that have only occurred occasionally.
+The table denotes species native to Sweden, as well as those introduced from neighbouring countries and those that have only occurred occasionally.
 There are approximately 140 species which are native and common in Sweden, plus another 90 which are sporadic, not established or extinct.

 The IUCN Red List is a set of criteria for fish population statuses.
 The following terminology is used: extinct, critically endangered, endangered, vulnerable, near threatened, least concern, disappeared, data deficient and not evaluated.

 List

 Aulopiformes

 The Aulopiformes, or grinners, are marine fish, most of which live in deep-sea waters in the Atlantic.
 Only sporadically encountered in Swedish waters, e.g. the Magnisudis atlantica has to date been found eight times, the first in 1960 and the last in 1978.